Toyota Carina: Third generation (A60; 1981)

-Fourth generation (T150; 1984–1988)
+Fourth generation (T150; 1984)

-Starting from the fourth generation, the Carina shared the Corona platform for four-door sedans.
-The Carina RWD platform of two-door coupés, Carina Surf, and Carina Van continued to use the Toyota "A" series platform until 1988.
+Starting from the fourth generation, the Carina shared the Corona's front-wheel drive platform for four-door sedans, differing only in having more angular sheet metal.
+The Carina RWD platform of the Carina Surf, and Carina Van continued to use the Toyota "A" series platform until 1988.
 The Carina continued to be exclusive in Japan to Toyota Store locations, while the Corona remained exclusive to Toyopet Store locations.
-The Carina Coupe was cancelled once the Carina platform was realigned to the Toyota Corona "T" platform, shared with the Celica coupe and hatchback.
+After the Carina platform was realigned to the Toyota Corona "T" platform, shared with the Celica coupé and hatchback, the rear-wheel-drive Carina Coupé was cancelled once the Carina ED "four-door coupé" was introduced in August 1985.
+Between the Carina and Corona lines, Toyota expected a three-to-two proportion of front-wheel-drive to rear-wheel-drive models.

 In May 1984, the Carina FF four-door sedan (T150 series) was introduced.
 The styling echoed that of the previous generation, using four headlights and grille setup.
 The upper trim level model has aerodynamic headlight option.
-Rather than replace the entire line-up all at once because sales of the previous generation were still good, Toyota gradually introduced the replacement Coupé, Van (wagon) models in stages.
-The 1,800 cc engine is electronically controlled distributorless ignition, and a 2,000 cc diesel is added.
+Rather than replace the entire line-up all at once because sales of the previous generation were still good, Toyota gradually introduced the replacement Van and Wagon models in stages.
+The 1,800 cc engine has electronically controlled distributorless ignition, and a 2,000 cc diesel is added.
 Other 1600 cc EFI "4A-ELU" engine, and a carburetor is used on the 1500 cc with "3A-LU" type engine.
 The 1800SE models were still offered.

 August 1985, the Sport model 1600GT, 1600GT-R, and 2000GT-R were added to the lineup.
 All with twin-cam engines, they received the T160 chassis code.
 The 1.6s use the "4A-GELU" engine while two-litres use the "3S-GELU" engine.
 The sport models had altered chassis, also the wheels were upgraded from four lug nuts to five.

 May 1986, had minor changes to the entire range.
 The design of the grille and taillights was changed.
 Due to the success of the 1800SE trim level, the similarly equipped but smaller-engined 1500SG Extra was added.